File: <english.htm> <Migrations Index> <Archeology Index> <Home> Next►

 ENGLISH LANGUAGE DEVELOPMENT *

-An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).
-He found that many words used to describe names of places and things in the British Isles seem to be closely related to the ancient language, which is being called Saharan.
-It appears that the Basque language is a close relative to the original Saharan.
-Following is a discussion of this relationship: For a more another description of the development process of English, see: "Hidden Meanings in English"
+An ancient language form that originated in the North African area of our most ancient civilizations was studied by Nyland (2001).
+He found that many words used to describe names of places and things in the British Isles seem to be closely related to the ancient language, which Nyland called Saharan, and which later was predated by the Igbo Language of West Africa.
+Fortuitously, the Basque Language is a close relative to the original Saharan.
+Following is a discussion of this relationship: For another description of English development, see: "Hidden Meanings in English"

 ENGLISH WORD CREATION